ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteEndOfPrevProcedure.rst

 ISiteEndOfPrevProcedure
 =======================

-.. py:class:: ISiteEndOfPrevProcedure
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteEndOfPrevProcedure

    object

    Interface used to access the options for an End of Previous Procedure site type.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteEndOfPrevProcedure

 Overview
 --------